Your Torrey Pines hiking guide – including everything to know before you go, the best trails, and how to get the most out of the park.

 - First Aid Kit – No matter where you’re hiking, it’s always good to pack a first aid kit with plenty of bandages, alcohol wipes, pain relief medication, ointments, and more.

 - Light Layers – When you’re on the coast, it’s a good idea to pack a light layer since it can get breezy.
 Plus, if you work up a sweat or you stay at the park until sunset, things can cool down quickly.
 I’d recommend bringing a light windbreaker or a moisture-wicking long sleeve shirt.
+Read our guide to the best hiking clothes for women.

 Related: Best Gifts for Hikers